International successes

 Peter Blake

 In 1980 Ceramco New Zealand won line and handicap honours in the Sydney–Hobart race.
-The yacht was skippered by Peter Blake and designed by Bruce Farr.
-Starting in the 1981–82 Whitbread race, Ceramco broke her mast in the South Atlantic, ending her chance of line honours.
-The team flew a new mast to Cape Town, and the yacht completed the race.
+Designed by Bruce Farr, the yacht was skippered by Peter Blake.
+In the 1981–82 Whitbread race, Ceramco broke its mast in the South Atlantic while in contention for line honours.
+The team flew a new mast to Cape Town and the yacht completed the race.